 What Are Dentures?

-Dentures are custom-made replacements for missing natural teeth, designed to closely imitate real teeth and restore their function in your mouth.
-Not only do they help you chew and speak properly, but they also enhance your appearance, boosting your confidence.
-There are various types of dentures available, each tailored to meet specific needs and ensure the best possible results for your unique situation.
+Dentures are custom-made replacements for missing natural teeth.
+They are designed to closely imitate real teeth and restore their function in your mouth.
+They not only help you chew and speak properly, but also improve your appearance and boost your confidence.
+Several types of dentures are available, and each one is tailored to meet specific needs and deliver the best possible results for your situation.

 Why do I need a Dentures?

-Dentures are needed by anyone who loses some or all teeth, not just the elderly.
-Losing teeth can be emotionally challenging since they are a permanent part of our bodies.
+Anyone who loses some or all teeth may need dentures, not only elderly people.
+Losing teeth can be emotionally challenging because teeth are a permanent part of our bodies.

-If you’ve lost some or all of your natural teeth, dentures can help your smile and allow you to enjoy your favourite foods without difficulty.
-They help you maintain normal eating habits by enabling proper chewing.
+If you’ve lost some or all of your natural teeth, dentures can improve your smile and help you enjoy your favourite foods again.
+They also support normal eating habits by allowing proper chewing.

-Dentures also provide support for your cheeks and lips, preventing your face from looking sunken.
-Additionally, they offer a great solution for replacing painful and damaged teeth, giving you comfort and confidence.
+Dentures also support your cheeks and lips, which helps prevent your face from looking sunken.
+In addition, they offer an effective solution for replacing painful or damaged teeth and can give you more comfort and confidence.

 Types of dentures

 In dentistry, there are around 20 different types of dental prostheses.
-Some are well-known to patients, while others are specialised and used for more complex cases.
-We’ll walk you through the most common and widely used dental prostheses.
+Some are familiar to patients, while others are specialised and used for more complex cases.
+Here are the most common and widely used dental prostheses.

 Full Dentures

-Full dentures, also known as complete dentures, are used when all of the natural teeth in either the upper or lower jaw are missing.
+Full dentures, also known as complete dentures, are used when all natural teeth in either the upper or lower jaw are missing.
 They consist of a flesh-coloured acrylic base that fits over your gums.
-The upper denture covers the roof of your mouth, while the lower denture is shaped like a horseshoe to accommodate your tongue.
-The base of the dentures is where the acrylic teeth are crafted, designed to closely resemble natural teeth.
-Essentially, these acrylic teeth become your new set of teeth, giving you a natural and confident smile.
+The upper denture covers the roof of your mouth, while the lower denture has a horseshoe shape to accommodate your tongue.
+The base holds the acrylic teeth, which are crafted to closely resemble natural teeth.
+In effect, these acrylic teeth become your new set of teeth and help create a natural and confident smile.

 Partial Dentures